Wittelab/samasy/README.md

 docker pull ccario83/samasy # To get the samasy docker image docker run -p9000:9000 ccario83/samasy:latest # To start the app
 ```
 Now point your browser to http://localhost:9000/ and follow the on-screen instructions.
+**NOTE: You'll have to clone this repo if you'd like to use the example data**

 That's it!